Approximate and discrete Euclidean vector bundles: Introduction

 In \cref{background-section-section} we give basic background.
 In \cref{notions-approx-section} we present our three notions of approximate vector bundle and in \cref{relationships-between-notions} we relate them to each other and to classical vector bundles.
 In particular, we prove \cref{main-thm-class-map} and \cref{relation-to-true-vb}.
 In \cref{discrete-vector-bundles-section} we introduce our notions of discrete approximate vector bundles and show that they can be used to represent vector bundles over triangulable spaces, and to reconstruct vector bundles from finite samples.
 In \cref{section-characteristic-classes} we give algorithms for the stable and consistent computation of low dimensional characteristic classes starting from a discrete and approximate cocycle.
 In \cref{examples-section} we run our algorithms on examples.
 In \cref{conclusions-section} we discuss open questions.

-\paragraph{Acknowledgements.} The authors thank Dan Christensen, Peter Landweber, Fernando Martin, and Raph\"{a}el Tinarrage for helpful conversations and comments, and Ximena Fern\'{a}ndez for discussions and suggesting the example in \cref{example-1}.
+\paragraph{Acknowledgements.} We thank Dan Christensen, Peter Landweber, Fernando Martin, and Raph\"{a}el Tinarrage for helpful conversations and comments, and Ximena Fern\'{a}ndez for discussions and suggesting the example in \cref{example-1}.
+We also thank Peter Landweber for suggesting improvements to the proofs in \cref{thickening-subsection}.
+Finally, we thank the anonymous reviewers for helpful feedback, which has improved this paper.
 This work was partially supported by the National Science Foundation through grants CCF-2006661 and CAREER award DMS-1943758.